tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Molecular mimicry between tumor associated antigens and microbiota-derived epitopes
  - three cases of 100% homology between tumor associated antigens and microbiota-derived antigens of the Firmicutes and Bacteroidetes phyla (> 90% of gut microbiota)
  - likely induction of crossreactive T CD8<sup>+</sup> T cells, so anti-microbiota T cell memory could serve as anti-cancer T cell memory
- - **biological significance may depend on when individuals encounter microbiota species with antigens similar to tumor: early in life would mean that immune system could recognize antigens as self and that specific T cell clones would be removed (s tumor presenting homologous TAA would have an advantage), but if microbiota colonizes gut later in life the immune system could recognize peptide as non-self and then tumor would be exposed to specific memory T cells**
+ - **biological significance may depend on when individuals encounter microbiota species with antigens similar to tumor: early in life would mean that immune system could recognize antigens as self and that specific T cell clones would be removed (as tumor presenting homologous TAA would have an advantage), but if microbiota colonizes gut later in life the immune system could recognize peptide as non-self and then tumor would be exposed to specific memory T cells**
 # mTOR regulates T cell exhaustion and PD-1-targeted immunotherapy response during chronic viral infection
  - background: PD-1-blockade enhances T cell response by promoting differentiation of stem-like T cells towards TIM3<sup>+</sup> cells
  - results: blocking mTOR during T cell expansion enhances T cell response (stem-like T cells accumulate), but blocking mTOR after exhaustion has progressed causes immunosuppression (decreased TIM3<sup>+</sup> cells, increased viral load)